alyssa0528/eats-abroad-rails/NOTES.md

 city_id:integer

 Paths:
-restaurants/new => chef adds new restaurant to his recommended list, as well as a comment for it here restaurants/:id => restaurant's show page /restaurants/:id/comments => index of comments for a particular restaurant
+/restaurants => index of all restaurants /restaurants/new => chef adds new restaurant to his recommended list, as well as a comment for it here /restaurants/:id => restaurant's show page /restaurants/:id/comments => index of comments for a particular restaurant

 ****